bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 What development environment and development operating system do you recommend?
 -------------------------------------------------------------------------------

 You can develop on Windows, Mac, or Linux, and the resulting Native Client or Portable Native Client application will run inside the Google Chrome browser on all those platforms as well as ChromeOS.
-You can also develop on ChromeOS with Crouton_, and we're working on self-hosting a full development environment on Portable Native Client.
+You can also develop on ChromeOS with Crouton_ or our `experimental development environment which runs within NaCl`_, and we're working on self-hosting a full development environment on Portable Native Client.

 Any editor+shell combination should work as well as IDEs like Eclipse, Visual Studio with the :doc:`Native Client Add-In